Niksdope/dataRepresentation/README.md

 - **" X45 "** denotes Post leaving certificate courses (VPT2)

-####*GET method* - requests data from a dataset using specific URLs
+####*GET request* - retrieves data from a web server by specifying parameters in the URL portion of the request
 A URL to return a list of all years and their values for a particular level of education would look like this [https://educationapi.com/level/[level]]()

 e.g. [https://educationapi.com/level/-]() and would return every year of students enrolled for all levels of education together.

-The actual JSON response for this would be
+* The data returned will be in JSON format and will include
+  - "id":  for the level of education being returned
+  - "year": for every year 1966-2015 specific to the education level specified
+  - "value": for each value specific to each year
 ```json
 {
   "id" : "-",